Atlanta Wrongful Death Lawyer

 When a surviving spouse files a wrongful death lawsuit, they also advocate for the interests of any surviving children the decedent had.
 Here, the surviving spouse will always receive at least one-third of the injury settlement, and the rest will be divided among the surviving children.

 In the event that the decedent did not have a surviving spouse, the law states that an Atlanta wrongful death claim can be filed by the decedent’s surviving parents or their personal representative of their estate.

 In cases where the wrongful death claim is filed by the personal representative of the decedent’s estate, any compensation recovered from the liable party will be provided to the decedent’s beneficiary.

 Statute of Limitations for Wrongful Death Lawsuits

 As with most civil claims, wrongful death lawsuits must be filed within the statute of limitations.
 If you fail to get your claim filed before the statute of limitations expires, then you will no longer have the right to file a wrongful death lawsuit against the liable party or be awarded the compensation your family needs to finally mourn in peace.

 However, there are several exceptions to this rule.
-For example, if there was a criminal case taking place against the liable party for the death of your loved one, the statute of limitations would be temporarily suspended until the criminal case is resolved.
+For example, if there was a criminal case taking place against the liable party for the death of your loved one (such as in a drunk driving accident case), the statute of limitations would be temporarily suspended until the criminal case is resolved.